Tasbaba/Project-1/project-1.md

 ## PROJECT 1: LAMP STACK IMPLEMENTATION

-### I will start Installation of Apache using Ubuntu’s package manager
+### I started the Installation of Apache using Ubuntu’s package manager

-### I will start by updating the list of packages in package manager by running the below command.
+### First, I started by updating the list of packages in package manager by running the below command.

  `sudo apt update`